Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 In this way a knight only knows that it has a quest, but the given details are not known, in this way we abstract the logic and the usage can be generic.
 In this way the `Quest` passed to the constructor can any kind of quest.

 Who supplies the proper class that implements the interface?
-Here the **Dependecy Injection** comes to help to inject the dependency of a class that did IoC.
-For example in Spring there is an `ApplicationContext` that will automatically inject the dependencies, it sees that the a constructor needs a class that implements the `Quest` interface it will automatically recognice and insert the `RescueDamselQuest`.
-In Spring if we mark a class with `@Component` annotation it will be automatcally injected as a dependency.
+Here the **Dependency Injection** comes to help to inject the dependency of a class that did IoC.
+For example in Spring there is an `ApplicationContext` that will automatically inject the dependencies, it will see that the constructor needs a class that implements the `Quest` interface, then it will automatically recognise and insert the `RescueDamselQuest`.
+In Spring if we mark a class with `@Component` annotation it will be automatically injected as a dependency.

-If Spring we have more than one implementation it cannot infer which one to inject, we can solve this for example by annotating one of them as `@Primary`.
+If we have more than one implementation for an interface, spring cannot infer which one to inject, we can solve this for example by annotating one of them as `@Primary`, or by using other annotations to specify the order of injection.

-The **Aspect Oriented Programming** is a paradigm based on knowing that often our code is responsible to perform behavieours not strictly related to a specific class.
-A set of classes have a common problem, but in the way they are used need a common way of operating.
+The **Aspect Oriented Programming** is a paradigm based on knowing that often our code is responsible to perform behaviors not strictly related to a specific class.
+A set of classes have a common problem, but in the way they are used they need a common way of operating.
 We can take a set of common concerns and factorize them in a single place (*cross-cutting concerns*).
-For example in spring we can create `@Advice` which we can repeat code for other annotated pieces of code.
-This allows to preform actions *before* the invocation or after the *invocation*, e.g. in the case of **transactions** we want to start the commit before and commit after the invocation.
+For example in spring we can create an `@Advice`, where we can write code that will be shared among different components.
+This allows to preform actions *before* the invocation or after the *invocation* of a function, e.g. in the case of **transactions** we want to start the commit before and commit after the invocation.

 ```kotlin
 @Target(AnnotationTarget.FUNCTION)